alvinesquivel/Space-Collider/README.md

 ***Space Collider Features***
 *****************************
-* Good quality of gaming experience
+* Classic style of gaming experience
-* Intimidating Sound Effects
+* High-quality Sound Effects
 * Dramatic Collisions
-* Stunning graphics and visual effects
+* Entry-level graphics and visual effects
-* Fluid animations
 * One of the newest endless space shooter games
 * With extra Happiness
+* Built for kids who like space shooter games.